FHZergursh/SAAD-ADR/databaseADR.md

 <!-- This is an optional element.
 Feel free to remove. -->
 ### Confirmation

-The implementation of MySQL is likely to be successful, as I already have most of the framework ready from prior usage.
+The implementation of MongoDB was successful in testing

 ## Pros and Cons of the Options